SuperOfficeDocs/superoffice-docs/docs/en/document/templates/learn/quote-templates.md

 ## <a id="types" />Types of quote document templates

-SuperOffice CRM provides various templates for generating quotes.
+SuperOffice provides various templates for generating quotes.
 These templates can be accessed and customized in Settings and maintenance under **Lists**.

 | Type | Description | Format | Example |
 |---|---|---|---|